EdDataScienceEES/tutorial-Kirstb-04/index.md

 1. **Github** - Section one aims to cover some of the Github basics that a lot of people struggle with
 - [Recap - what is Github?](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#1a-recap---what-is-github)
-- Moving files about in github
-- Changing Names & Deleting - Files and Folders
+- Folders & Files - Creating them, moving them, changing their names, and deleting them
 - [Reverting Commits](https://github.com/EdDataScienceEES/tutorial-Kirstb-04/blob/master/index.md#1d-reverting-commits)
 - Merge Conflicts - what do they mean?